 4 Abbreviations do not include periods between the letters (e.g., US instead of U.S.).

-6 Place a one-inch margin along all sides of the paper (with the exception of the running head).
+6 Place a 1-inch margin along all sides of the paper (with the exception of the running head).

 7 Write in Times New Roman, Arial, or Helvetica font.
 The text size should be between 11 and 13.

 8 Each page must include a running head with the author’s last name and the page number in the top-right corner.
-The running head follows the right margin but is only one-half inch from the top of the page.
+The running head follows the right margin but is only 1.5-inch from the top of the page.

 9 A title page is not required.